andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/getting-started-with-nspersistentcloudkitcontainer.md

 ![NSPersistentCloudKitContainer](nspersistentcloudkitcontainer-code.png)

+### What About Existing Apps?
+If you've got an existing app that's using a "regular" `NSPersistentContainer`, you can change it to `NSPersistentCloudKitContainer` and continue on from there!

+If you're not using `NSPersistentContainer` with your app yet, [my guide on how to migrate](/2017/07/10/using-an-existing-sqlite-store-with-nspersistentcontainer/) may be of help!

 ### Adding Capabilities
 While Xcode auto-generates the Core Data + CloudKit stack for you, it does *not* enable iCloud for you.